adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 Adblock Plus may make further requests to AdblockPlus.org as required.
 For example, a documentation link is clicked or the full list of filter subscriptions needs to be downloaded.
 These requests are subject to this [Privacy Policy](https://adblockplus.org/privacy).

-##### Uninstallation and donation information
+##### Uninstallation, donation information, payments

 When uninstalling Adblock Plus for desktop and/or donating to us, you will be referred to an uninstallation and/or donation webpage where the following information is automatically collected: Language of your browser, extension name and version, browser type and version, operating system and version, number of notification downloads, information whether the local storage of the extension configuration is corrupted, version parameter of filter lists, and whether any filter subscriptions have been enabled or disabled at the time of uninstallation.
 On a voluntary basis, you can provide us with your reason why you have uninstalled Adblock Plus.
 We need this information to improve our products.

-For donations, we work with payment providers (Stripe, Inc. and PayPalPaypal S.à r.l. et Cie, S.C.A.).
-These providers are responsible for processing the data you enter in regards to the  donations you send to us.
+For donations and payments, we work with payment providers (Stripe, Inc., PayPal S.à r.l. et Cie, S.C.A., Paddle.com Inc).
+These providers are responsible for processing the data you enter in regards to the  donations and payments you send to us.
 Processing includes all data you enter into the respective form, as but not limited to, the type of card, cardholder name, credit card details (except full card number), address, country, zip/postal code, and email address.
 In addition, Stripe collects identifying information about the devices that connect to its services and uses this information for fraud detection.
-For further information as to how these providers handle the processing of personal data, please refer to Stripe’s [Privacy Policy](https://stripe.com/privacy) and PayPal’s [Privacy Policy](https://www.paypal.com/webapps/mpp/ua/privacy-full).
+For further information as to how these providers handle the processing of personal data, please refer to Stripe’s [Privacy Policy](https://stripe.com/privacy), PayPal’s [Privacy Policy](https://www.paypal.com/webapps/mpp/ua/privacy-full) and Paddle's [Privacy Policy](https://www.paddle.com/legal/privacy).
 We store the reports the payment service providers present us with for accounting purposes.
+You can request the deletion of your payment data [via email](mailto:privacy@eyeo.com).

 ##### Data retention {: #data-retention }